Are you looking for the best museums in London?

 - Hours: Daily from 10:00 am – 5:30 pm

-General Vibe at the The Natural History Museum in London
+General Vibe at The Natural History Museum in London

 As a student of art history, I’m personally quite biased toward art museums.
 However, even I can recognize that the Natural History Museum is one of the top museums in London.
 Upon entering the Natural History Museum– which, beware, can often involve quite a long wait in the rain– visitors are shuffled into a surprisingly contemporary entryway constructed from cool, semi-opaque glass.
 After filtering through security, visitors find themselves in an entrance hall that can only be described as the Great Hall from Harry Potter.
 I had to quickly open and close my eye to make sure I wasn’t dreaming.

-What Not to Miss at the The Natural History Museum in London
+What Not to Miss at The Natural History Museum in London